tsib0/aw-reporting/README.md

 <code>Arguments:

+   -accountIdsFile &lt;file&gt;           Defines a file that contains all the account IDs, one per line, to be used
+                                          instead of getting the accounts from the API.
+The list can contain all the accounts, or just a specific set of accounts

    -dateRange <DateRangeType>             ReportDefinitionDateRangeType.

    -debug     Will display all the debug information.
 If the option 'verbose' is
               activated, all the information will be displayed on the console as well

    -endDate &lt;YYYMMDD&gt;      End date for CUSTOM_DATE Reports (YYYYMMDD)